MeexReay/minceraftOS/README.md

 OS that uses Minceraft as a Desktop Environment. \
 Now it only starts minceraft and does nothing.

-## How to make iso file
+## How to make ISO file

-You need to do this from Void Linux (because the script needs XBPS to build)!

-At first, compile ultimmc and load minceraft assets:
+### Preparing minceraft

+At first, you need to prepare minceraft.

+Minceraft preparing consists of 5 steps:

+- Copying UltimMC configs to `data/mine` dir
+- Building and copying mods to MC instance
+- Compiling UltimMC from source (if you want to skip this step, you only need to copy built release of UltimMC to `ultimmc/build` directory)
+- Downloading assets and libraries (just launches instance in online mode)
+- Copying UltimMC configs again

+Use `mkmine.sh` to do all this automatically:

 ```
-make ultimmc

-# it will start game to load assets,
-# you just need to close the window when it will open
+./mkmine.sh

+# IMPORTANT: if you get java selection window, choose Java 21
 ```

+### Creating ISO file

-Use `mkmine.sh` script to make ISO file. \
-Result will be in `output/` directory. \
+Use `mkiso.sh` script to create ISO file.
+Result will be in `output/` directory.

 Script compiles it only for x86_64, but I think it's not really hard to make it compile for any other architecture

+This script only work on Void Linux (because the script needs XBPS to build)!

 ```
-sudo ./mkmine.sh
+sudo ./mkiso.sh
-sudo make iso # the same but also prepares launcher

 # idk why it needs sudo, please pr if you know how to remove it
 ```

+### One-liner

-Finally, you can forget all above and use just `sudo make`
+Finally, you can forget all above and use just `[ -d data/mine ] || ./mkmine.sh; sudo ./mkiso.sh`

-## How to burn it on disk
+## How to burn ISO on disk

-To burn iso:
+To burn iso use:

 ```
 sudo dd if=/path/to/minceraftOS.iso of=/dev/<disk_id> status=progress